ascherrer-em/docs/docs/abc.md

 ## Methodology

-1. Define properly your business objective (what are )
+1. Define properly your business objective (what are the measure you are interested in?
+It may require to preprocess your data, building pivot tables for instance)
 1. Gather the data needed to perform the classification
-1. Identify the measure $M$ that will be the classification critrion
+1. Identify the measure $M$ that will be the classification criterion
 1. Sort your objects in descending order according to that measure
-1. Compute the frequency (constant $f$), the cummulated frequency (cummulative sum of $f$), the proportion $P_i$ and the cummulative proportion (cummulative sum of $P_i$)
+1. Compute the frequency (constant $f$), the cumulated frequency (cumulative sum of $f$), the proportion $P_i$ and the cumulative proportion (cumulative sum of $P_i$)
-1. Plot a Pareto chart (cummulative proportion versus cummulative frequency)
+1. Plot a Pareto chart (cumulative proportion versus cumulative frequency)
 1. Plot also the diagonal line
 1. Classify your objects in 3 classes using the empirical rule defined below